Promotions and Marketing

 What do I need to know?

-NHS Library and Knowledge Services – the main site can be found at https://www.libraryservices.nhs.uk/; a marketing materials bank is also available to access at https://www.libraryservices.nhs.uk/lksl/lks_marketing.html.
+NHS Library and Knowledge Services – A marketing materials bank is available to access from NHS England’s Library and Knowledge Services website.

-KfH Value and Impact Toolkit – Designed to allow you to indicate the importance of your service to stakeholders, and the difference or change that results from contact with the library service, this can be found at https://kfh.libraryservices.nhs.uk/value-and-impact-toolkit/.
+• KfH Value and Impact Toolkit – A toolkit of resources that are designed to allow you to indicate the importance of your service to stakeholders, and the difference or change that results from contact with the library service.

 Useful books: